 A relatively high-power transmitter is carried for the ionosphere measurements.
-It operates in the 3.5-, 7- and 14-me. bands, as well as five experimental frequencies in that range.
+It operates in the 3.5-, 7- and 14-mc. bands, as well as five experimental frequencies in that range.
 It consists of crystal-controlled oscillator using an RK-20.
 Crystal switching and plug-in coils provide the means for convenient frequency shifting.
 The use of AT-cut crystals insures freedom from frequency drift caused by temperature changes.
 The single-phase r.f. output of the oscillator unit is usually fed through a phase-splitting network which gives two-phase r.f. which is then fed to two amplifiers, each using two RK-20's in push-pull.
-Normally a single 59 would supply the necessary excitation for the amplifiers, but there is a loss in the phase-splitting network because of the necessity of providing a good wave form, so plenty of oscillator output is required.
+Normally a single 59 would supply the necessary excitation for the amplifiers, but ient manipulation of all controls.

-LOOKING THROUGH THE REAR DOOR OF THE MOBILE LABO-RATORY
+DOOR OF THE MOBILE LABO.

+RATORY

-Ample space is provided for conven-ient manipulation of all controls.
+Ample space is provided for conven-